thebedroomprogrammer/deck-of-cards/README.md

 ## Running Locally
 In the root directory run the command mentioned below to start the server `make run`

 This will start the server at http://127.0.0.1/8080

+## Making build
+In the root directory run the command mentioned below to start the server `make build`

+This will output a build file `deck` in the root folder.